TechnologyClassroom/RaspberryPiProgrammingWorkshop/README.md

 ### Language defaults

-When installing from NOOBS and even if the language is correctly set at the bottom, sometimes the language and keyboard is still incorrect with Raspbian.
+When installing from NOOBS and even if the language is correctly set at the bottom, sometimes the language and keyboard is still incorrect with Raspberry Pi OS.
 There is a GUI tool that can help configure this at the Raspberry Pi menu > Preferences > Raspberry Pi Configuration > Localisation.
 I use Set Locale, Set Timezone, and Set Keyboard in that menu.